 Challenge: how many meals can you make this week from the food you have in the pantry and freezer?

 13. Cut Your Portions

 You shouldn’t go hungry just to save money on food.

-But, you may be overestimating the serving sizes and not get the most out of family meals.
+But, you may be overestimating the serving sizes and not getting the most out of family meals.
 Or, maybe snacks are busting your budget.